justin-john/yite/examples/README.md

-Example of Lite Framework Application
+Example of Yite Framework Application
 =====================================

 ## To run the application